Wallace the Brave by Will Henry for December 03, 2020

 5. Small keeper

-McColl34 Premium Member almost 4 years ago
+McColl34 Premium Member about 4 years ago

 Nope!
 He’s doing just fine without!